The1only/ek80/t9ek80/README.md

 python3 biomass.py biomass.xml

+or

+python3 biomass.py biomass.xml 0

+To select transducer 0 and run automatially ( no user input required)

 PS: All testing has been done using python3

 The Simrad EK80 user manual can be found at: https://www.simrad.online/ek80/ref_en/default.htm